“Love Yourself”

 Justin Bieber, 2015

-A word of caution: The line “And now I know: I’m better sleeping on my own” might make this song inappropriate for some classrooms.
+Caution: The line “And now I know: I’m better sleeping on my own” might make this song inappropriate for some classrooms.
 Previewing the lyrics is advised.

 Choose from the activities below: